openstack-infra/zuul/doc/source/user/config.rst

          changes which break the others.
 This is a free-form string;
          just set the same value for each group of projects.

+      .. attr:: debug

+         If this is set to `true`, Zuul will include debugging information in reports it makes about items in the pipeline.
+         This should not normally be set, but in situations were it is difficult to determine why Zuul did or did not run a certain job, the additional information this provides may help.

 .. _project-template:

 Project Template